cloudb2/processus/docs/user-guide.md

   * ```open``` It is opened by Processus
   * ```executing``` The handler associated with this task is currently executing
   * ```completed``` The task has completed successfully
-  * ```pending``` A handler has finished executing but a response is pending. i.e. it is expected that the workflow will be updated at some point in the future from an async callback.
+  * ```paused``` A handler has finished executing but a response is pending. i.e. it is expected that the workflow will be updated at some point in the future from an async callback.
-  * ```error``` An error occured during execution of the handler
+  * ```error``` An error occurred during execution of the handler

 [top](#processus)
 ### Testing Tasks